chuck-h/SteVe-SC/README.md

 [SteVe](https://github.com/RWTH-i5-IDSG/steve/blob/master/README.md) is developed and maintained by [RWTH-Aachen University](https://github.com/RWTH-i5-IDSG).
 More information on the SteVe module may be found in the steve subdirectory.

+The LoadManagement module is independently developed by chuck-h and is motivated by serving a small residential multi-charger installation in Seattle, WA, USA.

 ### Text below is placeholder to be replaced

 ### System Requirements